triton-inference-server/model_analyzer/docs/config.md

 # Enables the profiling of all supplied models concurrently
 [ run_config_profile_models_concurrently_enable: <bool> | default: false]

-# Skips the generation of analysis summary reports and tables
+# Skips the generation of summary reports and tables
 [ skip_summary_reports: <bool> | default: false]

 # Number of top configs to show in summary plots